emilypier/budget-tracker/README.md

 * [Questions](#questions)

 ## Description
 A budget tracker app made for the avid traveler.
-Tracks changes in your budget even while offline.
+Tracks changes in the user's budget even while offline.

 ## Installation
 Clone this GitHub repository and run `npm install`.

 ## Usage
-Click this [link](link) to start using the app.
+Click this [link](https://fast-falls-56766.herokuapp.com/) to start using the app.

 ![Image of Budget Tracker app in action.](/docs/assets/note-taker-image.png)